JordanLDiaz/fs-journal/notes/08-async.md

 }

 service --> add removeCar(id) {
-  const res = await axios.delete('url')   // added + id at end of url to show that there's a car at that location to delete console.log('[DELETE CAR]', res.data)
+  const res = await axios.delete('url/')   // added + id at end of url to show that there's a car at that location to delete.
+Don't forget the / at end of url or else the delete function won't work because the url and id aren't joined properly. console.log('[DELETE CAR]', res.data)
 }
 added Pop.toast(res.data, 'success')     // because console just said deleted value, so toast confirms to user.
 Actually gone on refresh